shelleyolivia/learn-tutorials/network-documentation/thegraph/tutorials/deploy-subgraph-with-hardhat.md

 To successfully complete this tutorial, you will need to have a basic understanding of Ethereum, Solidity, and the NodeJS ecosystem.

+You will also need some Rinkeby Ether in your Metamask wallet.
+Follow the instructions below:

+- Login to your Twitter account at <https://twitter.com/>
+- Tweet the following: `Requesting funds into <YOUR RINKEBY WALLET ADDRESS> on the #Rinkeby #Ethereum test network.`
+- Go to <https://faucet.rinkeby.io/>, and paste the link to your tweet
+- Click on the `Give me Ether` button
+- You shall receive some Rinkeby Ether once your transaction is mined

 # Requirements

 - You will need Metamask installed in your browser.
 You can install it from <https://metamask.io/>